EU cooperation and solidarity:

 Thanks to joint procurement procedures, the EU has

-common stockpile of essential medical
+created a common stockpile of essential medical

 supplies, to meet Member States’ ongoing needs.